jeremytammik/tbc/a/1995_lookup.md

 [RevitLookup](https://github.com/jeremytammik/RevitLookup) also sports a new update, [release 2024.0.5](https://github.com/jeremytammik/RevitLookup/releases/tag/2024.0.5).
-Here is a list of all updates and their enhancements since the forst 2024 release:
+Here is a list of all updates and their enhancements since the initial 2024 release:

 - [RevitLookup 2024.0.5](https://github.com/jeremytammik/RevitLookup/releases/edit/2024.0.5):
     - Static members support: RevitLookup now supports the display of these and other properties and methods: